Are you sure you want to remove the following product from the cart?

 Sharon Price John – President and CEO Build-A-Bear Workshop®

-Prior to joining Build-A-Bear Workshop, Sharon was President of the Stride Rite Children's Group LLC.
+Before taking the helm at Build-A-Bear Workshop, Sharon was President of the Stride Rite Children's Group LLC.
 (SRCG), a division of WWW, where she led all functions of the SRCG—including product creation, wholesale sales, marketing, planning and distribution.
 She wore many hats while directing operations, retail merchandising and international franchising for more than 350 Stride Rite stores.

-She holds a Master of Business Administration from Columbia University and a Bachelor of Science Degree in Communications from the University of Tennessee Knoxville.
-In 2014, she received the distinguished alumna award from Columbia Business School – Columbia Women in Business.
+She holds a Master of Business Administration from Columbia University in New York and a Bachelor of Science Degree in Communications from the University of Tennessee Knoxville.
+In 2014, she received the distinguished alumna award from Columbia Business School’s Columbia Women in Business.
 In 2016, she was recognized as one of the University of Tennessee Knoxville’s 100 Distinguished Alumni of the last 100 years.